 At the conclusion of any hearing, the interested parties shall be granted a reasonable opportunity to present argument on all issues of fact and law to be decided.
 The review commission or hearing officer to whom a case is assigned shall afford the interested parties an opportunity to present oral argument or to file briefs or may permit both, and may limit the time of oral argument; however, any party not represented by legal counsel shall not be limited to the filing of briefs.

-Exhibits shall be properly marked, identified and placed in the Review commission appeal folder.
-Those exhibits that cannot be placed in the appeal folder shall be retained by the hearing officer or the secretary of the review commission pending further proceedings.
+Exhibits shall be properly marked, identified and placed in the Review commission file.
+Those exhibits that cannot be placed in the file shall be retained by the review commission pending further proceedings.
 When the case is finally closed, the exhibits shall be disposed of according to law.

 (M) Reopening of proceedings.